Is it time to ditch the feedback sandwich when giving corrective feedback?

-But is the feedback sandwich effective in the modern world of work?
-Or is it ultimately curtailing the benefits of feedback in the workplace?
+From offices to factory floors, employees need constructive criticism.
+But is the so-called feedback sandwich effective in the modern world of work?
+Or is just deflecting the key message when managers need to deliver constructive feedback?

 This was a key talking point in our ‘Science of Great Feedback’ seminar back in 2021.
 But we felt it warranted further discussion.